tom-smith-okta/okta-api-center/readme.md

 For demo purposes, the API is wide open.
 In a real-world use-case you would of course lock down the API so that it could only be accessed through your gateway.

 ### API Gateway
-To set up Okta as an authorization server for your gateway, follow the instructions for your gateway:
+To set up Okta as an authorization server for your gateway, follow the instructions for your gateway in the /gateways directory.
-* Mulesoft

 ### Application
 The application that coordinates all of the components and UI is the node app.js application included in this repo.
 The application loads all of the configuration values and launches a web server (Express) to present an end-user UI.